Distribution of interevent avalanche times in disordered and frustrated spin systems

 Regarding the second point, we have added a large avalanche threshold, similar to the large earthquake threshold used in geophysics \cite{varotsos:06}.
-This leads to a distribution of inter-event times for several methods of counting time.
+This leads to a distribution of interevent times for several methods of counting time.
 Counting the number of individual spin flips, counting the small avalanches, and the original measurement in terms of the change in magnetic field.
-We see no evidence for a sharpening of the inter-event time distribution function which would be a confirmation that large events occur at a specific $\Delta A$ or $\Delta F$.
+We see no evidence for a sharpening of the interevent time distribution function which would be a confirmation that large events occur at a specific $\Delta A$ or $\Delta F$.
 The clock-time fit to a Weibull distribution, however, is improved by the introduction of an event threshold $L_A$ (Fig.~\ref{fig:loglogBSK}) in the SKM.
 The distribution of the natural time $\Delta A$ can also be fit to a Weibull distribution in the SKM (Fig.~\ref{fig:loglogASK}).

-Finally, we applied the same analysis to inter-event distributions for a model system with added small-world bonds, i.e., bonds between random pairs of lattice sites.
-As the strength of these small-world bonds is increased, there are fewer small inter-event times and fewer small avalanches.
+Finally, we applied the same analysis to interevent distributions for a model system with added small-world bonds, i.e., bonds between random pairs of lattice sites.
+As the strength of these small-world bonds is increased, there are fewer small interevent times and fewer small avalanches.
 This is due to the increased correlation of lattice sites.
-As the correlation increases, avalanches coalesce into large avalanches, which reduces the number of small inter-event times and small avalanche sizes.
-In some sense, the strength of the long-range bonds could be thought of as a tuning parameter between the distribution of avalanche sizes and inter-event times.
+As the correlation increases, avalanches coalesce into large avalanches, which reduces the number of small interevent times and small avalanche sizes.
+In some sense, the strength of the long-range bonds could be thought of as a tuning parameter between the distribution of avalanche sizes and interevent times.

-By adding the long-range bonds to the lattice, the inter-event distributions of large avalanches do not change.
+By adding the long-range bonds to the lattice, the interevent distributions of large avalanches do not change.
 There is one main difference when long-range bonds are added.
 Namely, the value of the critical disorder increases when the strength of the long-range interactions are increased.
-As long as the disorder relative to the critical region is the same, the statistics of large avalanche inter-event times is the same for any strength of the long-range interactions.
+As long as the disorder relative to the critical region is the same, the statistics of large avalanche interevent times is the same for any strength of the long-range interactions.
 Thus this modification of the model to make natural time a more effective clock is seen not to be effective.